WWE News: AT&T Center Reveals Three Huge Matches For ‘Hell In A Cell’ & Possible ‘SummerSlam’ Spoilers

 — KevEnforcer (@GuznamKevin) August 8, 2018

 AJ Styles is defending the WWE Championship against Samoa Joe in August, and thus far, the two are booked in a title rematch at Hell in a Cell.
 When a champion loses their belt they often get a rematch at the next pay-per-view, so some fans think this Hell in a Cell announcement is a spoiler for the WWE Championshp match at SummerSlam.
-Whether AJ Styles is defending the WWE Championship at Hell in the Cell or challenging for it, one thing is almost certain, we know his match with Samoa Joe at SummerSlam isn’t a one-off.
+Whether AJ Styles is defending the WWE Championship at Hell in the Cell or challenging for it, one thing is almost certain: we know his match with Samoa Joe at SummerSlam isn’t a one-off.